love. week twenty five.

 My roommate moved out last night and when I passed his empty room this morning on the way to the bathroom, I was completely unprepared for the impact that an empty bedroom can have on my heart.

-A vacuum opened up in my chest, threatening to cave in at any moment.
+A vacuum appeared in my chest, threatening to cave in at any moment.

-I remember when my younger brother moved away, leaving a million reminders of his absence scattered in his wake.
+I remember when my younger brother moved away, and left a million reminders of his absence scattered in his wake.

 My heart feels like one of those pillow forts we’d assemble as children.
 We’d take a bunch of chairs and pillows, drape a few blankets over them, and then climb underneath.
 I don’t remember what we did inside of those forts; no matter, we just wanted to be masters of our own universe.